sourcegraph/handbook/content/engineering/web/api-docs/index.md

 ## Growth plan

-Depending on the success of this initiative against it's goals we plan to consider hiring another backend engineer in FQ3 or FQ4.
+Depending on the success of this initiative against it's goals we plan to consider hiring another backend engineer in FQ4.

 ## Processes